dimanikulin/dimanikulin/PublishHow.md

 ---

+# Common recomendation
+When you publish please notice it shaal sound like story and not just poor facts.
-not what have read from biiks and networks but your exp and not just repost
+It will be realy greate if describe your real expireince but not what have read from books and networks  and not just repost as well.

 # Plagiarism
 TBD